More ABBA Gold: More ABBA Hits: Overview

-While Gold: Greatest Hits had showcased 19 of the group's biggest and most recognisable hits, this left out a number of other sizeable international hits, such as "Summer Night City", "I Do, I Do, I Do, I Do, I Do" and "Angeleyes".
-These were included here as well as some of ABBA's lesser-known hits from the time when their popularity was declining, such as "Head over Heels" and "The Day Before You Came."
-Also included are several B-sides and album tracks, plus one previously unreleased track; "I Am the City", dating back to ABBA’s final recording sessions in 1982.
+While Gold: Greatest Hits had showcased 19 of the group's biggest and most recognizable hits, it left out a number of other sizeable ones.
+Therefore, More ABBA Gold was issued as a 20 tracks companion collection, that included some of these other hits, such as "Summer Night City", "I Do, I Do, I Do, I Do, I Do", "Angeleyes", and "Ring Ring", as well as some of ABBA's lesser-known ones from the time when their popularity was declining, such as "Head Over Heels" and "The Day Before You Came".
+Also included were several B-sides, like "Lovelight" (the B-side of "Chiquitita") and "Cassandra" (B-side of "The Day Before You Came"), along with other album tracks like "The Visitors" and "I Wonder (Departure)".

+A previously unreleased track, "I Am the City", was featured in this compilation.
+It dates back to ABBA’s then-final recording sessions in 1982.

 Release

-Like Gold: Greatest Hits, a remaster of More ABBA Gold: More ABBA Hits was released in 1999.
-A 4:27 edited version of "The Visitors" was replaced by the original 5:46 version, while a 3:18 alternate mix of "Lovelight" was replaced by the 3:46 version originally released in 1979.
+More ABBA Gold: More ABBA Hits was released on 24 May 1993, as a companion to ABBA Gold: Greatest Hits, previously released in September 1992.
+Like ABBA Gold, a remaster of More ABBA Gold was released in 1999.
+The 4:27 promo edit of "The Visitors" was replaced by the original 5:46 version, while the 3:18 alternate mix of "Lovelight" was replaced by the 3:46 version originally released in 1979, as the B-side of "Chiquitita".

-In 2008 the album was re-released with a different disc and back cover to coincide with the release of the film Mamma Mia!.
+In 2008, the album was re-released with a different disc and back cover to coincide with the release of the film Mamma Mia!.
+It was reissued in a so-called super jewel case, with updated liner notes and remastered sound.

 Track listing

+All tracks are written by Benny Andersson and Björn Ulvaeus, except where noted.